 Relating Performance to Clarity

-Great career managers are able to centre themselves around work that positions them as a “performer” in the eyes of others they serve, but also work take on interesting challenges to do this that relate to their career goals.
+Great career managers are able to centre themselves around work that positions them as a “performer” in the eyes of those they serve, in addition to finding professionally challenging duties that focus on their career goals.
 This is a highly powerful strategy.